Mehrdadghassabi/Gracc/README.md

 hand drawn circuit detection</a> is still underdevelopment we use a text file to do so :-)

 # How to give Gracc an input via text?
-- well we got to descript a circuit (kirchoff_graph) with a text file to do so </br>
+- well, we got to descript a circuit (kirchoff_graph) with a text file to do so: </br>
-in the first line of the text write two number the first one is nodes_number and the second is edges_number </br>
+in the first line of the text write two number, the first one is nodes_number and the second is edges_number </br>
-in the next n lines (n = edges_number) youve got to explain the edges details </br>
+in the next n lines (n = edges_number) you've got to explain the edges details </br>
 such that ( x y z a b c ) means that node x and y are </br>
 connected with a z_ohm resistor , a_volt battery , b_farad capacitor & c_henry inductor
 - for example consider <a href=https://github.com/Mehrdadghassabi/Gracc/blob/master/Source/circuits/circuit1.txt>